Software

 “They are suitable for tying.
 That is because CentOS has been used as a reliable point delivery for servers, virtual machines, and appliances by millions of people,” Miller told LinuxInsider.

 That list of users is nothing small-time, either.
 Disney, GoDaddy, Rackspace, Toyota, and Verizon are among the top companies that use CentOS Linux.
-CentOS is used by several big technology firms to develop products.
+Several big technology firms use CentOS to develop products.
 GE, Riverbed, F5, Juniper, and Fortinet are among them, she noted.

-What would these and other businesses that use CentOS on a regular basis do?
-They will investigate other Linux distributions.
+What would these and other businesses that use CentOS regularly do?
+They would investigate other Linux distributions.

 According to a CloudLinux poll, 60.5 percent of CentOS users are waiting for a fork to be released.
-Plus, 16.7 percent are considering Debian Linux, 12.4 percent are considering Ubuntu, and 10.4 percent are considering openSUSE, according to Miller.
+Miller also reported that 16.7 percent are considering Debian Linux, 12.4 percent are considering Ubuntu, and 10.4 percent are considering openSUSE.

-Another popular choice among enterprise Linux users — and a vast following of non-business Linux users — is Canonical’s Ubuntu distribution.
+Canonical’s Ubuntu distribution is another popular choice among enterprise Linux users and a large following of non-business Linux users.

-Ubuntu is listed more than any other Linux distribution in Miller’s conversations with Linux executives.
+Miller’s conversations with Linux executives list Ubuntu more than any other Linux distribution.
 Ubuntu is the most common server and cloud operating system, so this is not shocking.

 “RHEL and Amazon Linux are two others that have been listed frequently.
 Developers, system administrators, and technicians are also more likely to promote CentOS forks,” she said.